A model for the canonical algebras of bimodules type (1, 4) over truncated polynomial rings: A first description of simple regular representations of Λ

-\begin{remark} These are ``weak'' normal forms of the simple regular representations of $\Lambda$ which are $\widetilde{\mathsf{D}}_4$-homogeneous in the sense that there are at most $2n$ different elements in $I_n^{(j)}$ which yield the ``same" simple regular representation.
+\begin{remark} These are ``weak'' normal forms of the simple regular representations of $\Lambda$, which are $\widetilde{\mathsf{D}}_4$-homogeneous in the sense that there are at most $2n$ different elements in $I_n^{(j)}$ that yield the ``same" simple regular representation.
 Our Theorem also implies that the $\widetilde{\mathsf{D}}_4$-homogeneous simple regular representations are parameterized by $\spec(k[x])$.
 Here, the relation is that every non-zero prime ideal in $\spec(k[x])$ is generated by a unique monic irreducible polynomial $p\in k[x]$.
-If we take a root $\zeta\in k_n$ of $p$, then by Proposition \ref{prop1.4} and Theorem \ref{teorema1.5}, we can find the $s_\zeta \in I_n^{(j)}$ for some $j\in\{1,\,2\}$ such that $M_n^{(j)}(s_\zeta)$ is a simple regular representation. \end{remark}
+Consider a root $\zeta\in k_n$ of $p$, then by Proposition \ref{prop1.4} and Theorem \ref{teorema1.5}, we can find the $s_\zeta \in I_n^{(j)}$, for some $j\in\{1,\,2\}$, such that $M_n^{(j)}(s_\zeta)$ is a simple regular representation. \end{remark}